alibaba/opentelemetry-go-auto-instrumentation/docs/compatibility.md

 # Compatibility

-OpenTelemetry-Go Contrib ensures compatibility with the current supported versions of the [Go language](https://golang.org/doc/devel/release#policy):
+`opentelemetry-go-auto-instrumentation` ensures compatibility with the current supported versions of the [Go language](https://golang.org/doc/devel/release#policy):

 > Each major Go release is supported until there are two newer major releases.
 > For example, Go 1.5 was supported until the Go 1.7 release, and Go 1.6 was supported until the Go 1.8 release.

-For versions of Go that are no longer supported upstream, opentelemetry-go-contrib will stop ensuring compatibility with these versions in the following manner:
+For versions of Go that are no longer supported upstream, `opentelemetry-go-auto-instrumentation` will stop ensuring compatibility with these versions in the following manner:

-- A minor release of opentelemetry-go-contrib will be made to add support for the new supported release of Go.
+- A minor release of `opentelemetry-go-auto-instrumentation` will be made to add support for the new supported release of Go.
-- The following minor release of opentelemetry-go-contrib will remove compatibility testing for the oldest (now archived upstream) version of Go.
-This, and future, releases of opentelemetry-go-contrib may include features only supported by the currently supported versions of Go.
+- The following minor release of `opentelemetry-go-auto-instrumentation` will remove compatibility testing for the oldest (now archived upstream) version of Go.
+This, and future, releases of `opentelemetry-go-auto-instrumentation` may include features only supported by the currently supported versions of Go.

 This project is tested on the following systems.